haveno-dex/haveno-docs/docs/the-project/payment_methods/RTGS.md

 - IFSC number
 - These details should match your bank account that you will use for sending / receiving payments.

 Please be aware there is a minimum trade amount of Rs.
 200,000 that can be sent per transaction.
-If you are trading under this amount either the trade would get cancelled or both traders would have to agree on another payment method (eg IMPS or UPI).
+If you are trading under this amount either the trade would get cancelled or both traders would have to agree on another payment method (e.g. IMPS or UPI).

 #### How do I buy XMR with my RTGS account?